BananaPilot/Team1-project/README.md

 ## Order
-As an application user you are able to manage orders in a system that offers functionalities like creating, listing, searching, updating, and deleting orders.
+As an application user you are able to manage orders com.team1.app.classes.in a system that offers functionalities like creating, listing, searching, updating, and deleting orders.

 ### Key Features:
 - Order Creation: create new orders by adding existing products from the database or creating new ones on-the-fly.
 - Order Management: list existing orders, search for them by ID or date, update individual order items (quantity or product), and delete unwanted orders.
 - User Interaction: Employ a user-friendly menu-driven interface for interacting with the system through prompts and user input.
-- Order Persistence: The current version of the application focuses on in-memory storage; nevertheless integration with a database (e.g., MySQL, SQLite) can be implemented for persistence.
+- Order Persistence: The current version of the application focuses on com.team1.app.classes.in-memory storage; nevertheless integration with a database (e.g., MySQL, SQLite) can be implemented for persistence.

 ### Benefits:
 - Improved Order Handling: Streamlines order creation, management, and tracking within your application.